nmarhari/Linux-Producer-Consumer-Problem/README.md

 # Linux Producer Consumer Problem

-This project includes a C implementation of the classic Producer-Consumer problem in Linux using semaphores, shared memory, and two processes.
-This implementation is desgined to demonstrate how two processes can communicate with each other using a shared memory buffer.
+This project includes a C implementation of the classic Producer-Consumer problem in Linux using semaphores, shared memory, threads, and two processes.
+This implementation is desgined to demonstrate how two processes with threads can communicate with each other using a shared memory buffer.

 ## Requirements